anik-amd/butex-notes/texnx/src/content/docs/L3-T1/Yarn-Manufacturing-II/Part-B/1-Jute-Manufacturing/03-00-batching.md

 - **Emulsion:** Mixture of two immiscible liquids where one is dispersed in small globules, on the other hand addition of a third substance brings stability.
 - Water, oil and emulsifier are the ingredients for a batching emulsion.
-- **Jute Emulsion:** A mixture of some lubricating agents which is applied on jute fiber to make the fiber soften and flexible.
+- **Jute Batching Emulsion:** A mixture of some lubricating agents which is applied on jute fiber to make the fiber soften and flexible.

 ### General recipe